Highway (2022 film): Plot

 The film starts with Vishnu (Anand Devarakonda) telling his story.

 Flashback: Vishnu is a photographer who lives with his mother, sister and grandmother in Hyderabad.
 He travels to Bangalore with his long-time friend Samudram (Satya) to shoot a wedding while, Asha Bharat (Saiyami Kher) and her team are investigating the case of a serial killer named 'D' (Abhishek Banerjee) who kills young girls for his pleasure.
-On other side Tulasi (Manasa Radhakrishnan), a young, innocent and beautiful village girl who lives with her mother and works in a dairy farm, decides to travel to Mangalore to escape from her boss torture to marry her and to meet her father who abandoned them, whereas, D kills another girl making him and Asha close to meet distance.
+On the other side, Tulasi (Manasa Radhakrishnan), a young, innocent and beautiful village girl who lives with her mother and works in a poultry farm, decides to travel to Mangalore to escape from her landlord's torture to marry her and to meet her father who abandoned them, whereas D kills another girl, making him and Asha come close to meet distance.

-On her journey, Tulasi bus stops near a Dhaba for rest.
-As she goes to use the washroom, an deaf old women mistakenly locks her inside.
-Later, she escapes out only to see that she missed the bus.
-There a man tries to harass her but the Dhaba owner Jaya saves her and gives her shelter for night.
-On other side, Vishnu's car gets repaired in middle of the way.
-He and Samudram fixes it back and travels to the Dhaba (Where Tulasi stays) to see Jaya who is unknowingly is aunt of Vishnu and childhood crush of Samudram.
-There Vishnu meets Tulasi and falls for her at the first sight.
-His aunt gives him the responsibility to drop her to Mangalore, while on the other side D tries to kill other girl but fails.
-In that frustrating, he kills a small kid who works for her.
-As Asha comes to investigate there she gets the portrait of D from a lodge owner whom she met before to arrest D, as he stayed there.
+On her journey, Tulasi's bus stops near a Dhaba for rest.
+As she goes to use the washroom, a deaf old woman mistakenly locks her inside.
+Later, she escapes only to see that she missed the bus.
+There, a man tries to harass her, but the Dhaba owner, Jaya, saves her and gives her shelter for the night.
+On the other side, Vishnu's car gets repaired in the middle of the way.
+He and Samudram fix it back and travel to the Dhaba (Where Tulasi stays) to see Jaya, who is unknowingly Vishnu's aunt and Samudram's childhood crush.
+There Vishnu meets Tulasi and falls for her at first sight.
+His aunt gives him the responsibility to drop her to Mangalore, while on the other side D tries to kill the other girl but fails.
+In that frustration, he kills a small kid who works for her.
+As Asha comes to investigate, she gets the portrait of D from a lodge owner whom she met before to arrest D, as he stayed there.

-During their journey, Tulasi and Vishnu gets close and began to have feelings for each other but things turn upside down when Vishnu have to urgently leave for Bangalore and drops Tulasi near Mangalore bus to travel by giving her a phone to call him if any emergency and he leaves, but the bus doesn't start, making the passengers to get down.
+During their journey, Tulasi and Vishnu get close and begin to have feelings for each other, but things turn upside down when Vishnu has to urgently leave for Bangalore and drops Tulasi near the Mangalore bus to travel by giving her a phone to call him if any emergency arises.
+He leaves, but the bus doesn't start, making the passengers get down.
 Tulasi tries to call him, but the call doesn't get connected.
 There she meets the man who tried to harass her near the Dhaba.
-He gives her lift by blackmailing her, but shifts the route and tries to assault her again.
-While trying to escape from him Tulasi calls Vishnu, even though it gets connected they fail to talk.
-An enthusiastic D who saw this, saves Tulasi from him only to kidnap her in name of help.
-Poor Tulasi unaware of all these trusts him.
+He gives her a lift by blackmailing her, but shifts the route and tries to assault her again.
+While trying to escape from him, Tulasi calls Vishnu; even though it gets connected, they fail to talk.
+An enthusiastic D, who sees this, saves Tulasi from him only to kidnap her in the name of help.
+Poor Tulasi, unaware of all these, trusts him.